unicorn-wg/sslv3-diediedie/draft-sslv3-diediedie.md

 ## Record Layer

-The non-deterministic padding used in the CBC construction of SSLv3 further trivially permits the recovery of plaintext {{POODLE}}.

-The cipher block chaining (CBC) modes of SSLv3 use a flawed MAC-then-encrypt construction that has subsequently been replaced in TLS versions {{RFC7366}}.
+The non-deterministic padding used in the CBC construction of SSLv3 trivially permits the recovery of plaintext {{POODLE}}.
+More generally, the cipher block chaining (CBC) modes of SSLv3 use a flawed MAC-then-encrypt construction that has subsequently been replaced in TLS versions {{RFC7366}}.
 Unfortunately, the mechanism to correct this flaw relies on extensions: a feature added in TLS 1.0.
 SSLv3 cannot be updated to correct this flaw in the